Wrist Watch Regulations and Labeling in the United States: An Overview

 Children’s Watches: CPSIA

-CPSIA regulates all children’s products sold in the United States.
-CPSIA therefore also covers children’s watches, which is defined as any watch (or other product) sold to children of 12 years of age or younger.
+The Consumer Product Safety Improvement Act (CPSIA) regulates all children’s products sold in the United States.
+The CPSIA, therefore, also covers children’s watches, which in this context is defined as any watch (or other product) intended for children 12 years of age or younger.
 Below follows an overview of CPSIA requirements.

 Third-party lab testing